Courses may include

 If you have previous learning (course, employment, etc...) that's relevant to your program, you may be able to apply to earn credit.
 Not all programs are eligible.
 Learn about our recognizing prior learning (RPL) process.

-In this common safety foundations course, the learner is introduced to the basic requirements for safety in aviation.
-The course introduces many aspects that will be reinforced throughout the program.
-During this course, learners will explore the broader implications of “airworthiness” and the initial elements of the Canadian Aviation Regulations (CARS) that outlines the responsibility of Aircraft Mechanical Engineers to certify the safety of aircraft.
-Learners will also undertake basic safety training in confined space, hazard ID, fall arrest, lockout/tag-out and other operational and occupational health and safety practices and protocols.
+In this course, students are introduced to the basic requirements for safety in aviation.
+During this course, students will explore the broader implications of “airworthiness” and the initial elements of the Canadian Aviation Regulations (CARS) that outlines the responsibility of Aircraft Mechanical Engineers to certify the safety of aircraft.
+Students will also undertake basic safety training in confined space, hazard ID, fall arrest, lockout/tag-out and other operational and occupational health and safety practices and protocols.
 Please note that specific outcomes of confined space, hazard ID, fall arrest, lock-out/tag-out, OHS, and WHMIS are included in the specific non-credit course outlines included in the program curriculum.
 Note: Successful completion is a requirement for participation in shop activities in other courses.
 In addition, proper Personal Protective Equipment (PPE) is mandatory for attendance.

 AMTA 1102 - Theory of Flight and Flight Controls